 Table 4-25 describes SFY 2023 performance and SFY 2024 targets for rail fixed-guideway condition.
 The MBTA is the only transit agency in the Boston region with this asset type.
 Rail fixed-guideway condition is measured by the percentage of track that is subject to performance or speed restrictions.
 Performance restrictions reflect the condition of track, signal, and other supporting systems, which the MBTA can improve through maintenance, upgrades, and replacement and renewal projects.
-The MBTA is pursuing an aggressive program, as mandated by FTA, to improve track condition and reduce performance restrictions across the transit system, much of which will not be complete until after FY 2024.
+The MBTA is pursuing an aggressive program, as mandated by FTA, to improve track condition and reduce performance restrictions across the transit system, much of which will not be complete until after SFY 2024.
 The work on improvements negatively impacts fixed-guideway performance in the interim.
 The goal is to bring the share of MBTA track systems subject to performance restrictions to zero.

-Table 4-25 SFY 2022 Performance and SFY 2023 MBTA Targets for Infrastructure (Fixed Guideway)
+SFY 2023 Performance and SFY 2024 MBTA Targets for Infrastructure (Fixed Guideway)

-SFY 2024 Targets (as of 6/30/2024)

-Asset Type Number of Miles Number of Miles with Performance Restrictions Target Percent of Miles with Performance Restrictions

-MBTA Light Rail Fixed 60 4 70/ 16%
+2023 Performa s of June 30, 20 Asset Type Number of Miles Number of Miles with Performance Restrictions Percent of Miles with Performance Restrictions Target Percent of Miles with Performance Restrictions MBTA Light Rail Fixed Guideway ^a 60 4 7% 16% MBTA Heavy Rail Fixed Guideway ^a 77 10 13% 17% MBTA Commuter Rail Fixed Guideway 641 21 3% 4%

-Guideway 60 4 7% 16%

-MBTA Heavy Rail Fixed Guideway ^a 77 10 13% 17%

-MBTA Commuter Rail Fixed

-Guideway 641 21 3% 4%